kings1120/Localrepo/README.md

-#THIS  is my local Repo
+# ThiS  is my local Repo